 The Natural Bridge Trail was not originally on our list, but my mom and I get distracted easily by signs to other attractions.
 So, after seeing the sign for Natural Bridge, we turned and followed the road to the parking lot.

 The road was an adventure.
 I’m not sure if it was hurricane damage or this was just how the road is, but it was rough.
-We made it with our tiny Kia Forte rental (affectionally named Will), but we were going very slow.
+We made it with our tiny Kia Forte rental (affectionately named Will), but we were going very slow.
 So, if you choose to do this, this is your warning about the road.

 The hike to Natural Bridge is about 0.6 miles and has just under 200 feet of elevation change.
 It’s not a hard hike, but I don’t think it’s a particularly interesting hike.
 For us, the drive out here wasn’t worth it.
 However, if you like natural bridges, by all means, add it to your list.